UK Plant Passport Q&A

 3.5 When do I need to be registered to be authorised to issue PPs?

 You only need to be registered and authorised as a professional operator from the date that you need to commence issuing plant passports.
 Please allow at least 2 weeks to become registered and authorised.
 For queries regarding registration and authorisation please email: email@example.com

 3.6 What requirements must I meet to become authorised?

-To issue PPs a professional operator must be able to demonstrate to the competent authority (such as APHA or the Forestry Commission) that they:
+To issue PPs a professional operator must be based in Great Britain with a GB address where goods are delivered and be able to demonstrate to the competent authority (such as APHA or the Forestry Commission) that they:

 - Have knowledge of pest biology, best practice in pest prevention and eradication planning and ways to take these forward if regulated pests are encountered at authorised premises.

 - Have trained staff who are responsible for carrying out inspections of plant or wood products that must have a PP when moved within the EU.

 - Have systems and procedures in place to fulfil obligations regarding traceability of consignments and to keep appropriate records for 3 years.

 This will be assessed as part of the application and authorisation process.